CoilSeb/BouncyBooks/week2.md

 * Add a new `Legacy: Text` to RestartButton called `RestartText`
 * Resize the text box, set the font to 52pt, change the text to ``, set the text color to black, middle align
 * Update the GameManager script to activate the button upon death
+* Add the following variables and drag them into the script within Unity
 ```cs
     public Text buttonText;
     public Button restartButton;